spencertipping/tau/doc/rho-structure2.md

 abc
 ```

+Having a multi-character cell means we get ligature rendering for free, as the cell is a single tile.

 Some letter combinations turn into symbols; most `vim` digraphs can be written verbatim.
 So if you type `s* *l`, you'll get `σ ← λ`.